Ashoknagar Kalyangarh: Festivals

 Major festivals observed at Ashoknagar include Durga puja, Laxmi puja, Saraswati puja, Manasa puja, Shitala puja, Ratha yatra, Bishwakarma puja, Shivratri and Diwali.
 Ashoknagar is known for big Durga Pujas as well as the Kali Puja venues.
 Bharati and Pally Durga puja is the best known Durga puja at Ashoknagar.
 But Kalyangarh region is well known for its Jagadhatri Puja.

 Sports

-Dr. Bidhanchandra Roy Kriyangan or commonly known as '3no.
-Stadium' (৩ নম্বর স্টেডিয়াম) is the main sports ground which is facilated with two galleries for the crowd to sit.
+Dr. Bidhan Chandra Roy Krirangan or commonly known as '3no.
+Stadium' (৩ নম্বর স্টেডিয়াম) is the main sports ground which is facilitated with two galleries for the crowd to sit.
 The "Ashoknagar Sports Association (ASA)" serve as its governing body.
 They organise cricket and football matches.
 Several prominent players have emerged from this region of different games, who have made the country proud.

-Two swimming pools and well-equipped gymnasium "Sutanu" here.
+Two swimming pools and well-equipped gymnasium "Sutanu" are here.
 With the help of government, many clubs have modern facilities for bodybuilding.
 There are also training camps for Athletes and Karate.